bidule21/MetaShot/misc/WorkingDoc.md

 Provide the user the ability to automatically populate the GPS and Weather

+Provide the user with recommended scope adjustments based on environmental factors

+* Provide the user with the ability to reset the scope after environmental adjustments (i.e.: revert to scope position prior to recommended environmental adjustments)

 Provide the user the ability to start the metawear recording of shots

 Provide the ability to create a shot record when the metawear identifies that a shot has been fired